gudaleon/alexneumann/README.md

 *Developing scalable pipelines to turn Earth-observation data into actionable intelligence for climate and water security.*

 #### Remote Sensing-Enhanced Loading Estimation
 I build pipelines that combine satellite products, digital elevation models, and land-cover dynamics.
-These frameworks support event-scale and interannual load estimation, directly exploiting advances in **Earth-observation and environmental-sector sensing** prioritized on the national Critical and Emerging Technologies list.
+These frameworks support event-scale and interannual load estimation, directly exploiting advances in **Earth-observation and environmental-sector sensing** to improve watershed monitoring.

 ---